-- the owner, tenant or developer doing the work or conversion themselves; or - the owner, tenant or developer who has employed a builder to do the work for them.
+- the owner, tenant or developer doing the work or conversion themselves, or - the owner, tenant or developer who has employed a builder to do the work for them.

-In cases where the above relevant person cannot be found, or no longer has an interest in the building, the notice is served on the current owner.
+In cases where the above relevant person cannot be found, or no longer has an interest in the building, the current owner.